-This is our collection of links to Bannock folktales and traditional stories that can be read online.
+This is our index of Bannock folktales and traditional stories that can be read online.

-We have indexed our American Indian myths and legends section
+We have organized our American Indian myths and legends section

 by tribe to make them easier to locate; however, variants on the same